Whitney-vader/ECO-MARKETPLACE/README.md

 #### By Whitney Atsenga Makotsi

 ## Description
 The growing global concern for environmental sustainability has created a demand for eco-friendly products.
 However, consumers often face challenges in finding authentic and environmentally impactful options.
-Eco-Marketplace is the one-stop shop for authentic eco-friendly products that empower one to live a greener lifestyle.
+Eco-Marketplace is a command-line interface application than enables users to view eco-friendly products, search for products, add them to their cart and rate the products.

 ## Installation
 You use git clone to be able to download the documents in the GitHub